CumulusNetworks/docs/content/sonic-202012/Monitoring-and-Troubleshooting/_index.md

 ## What Just Happened

-If you are running SONiC on a Mellanox switch, you can use the {{<link url="What-Just-Happened">}} feature to provide real-time visibility into problems in the network, such as hardware packet drops due to buffer congestion, incorrect routing, and ACL or layer 1 problems.
+If you are running SONiC on an NVIDIA Spectrum switch, you can use the {{<link url="What-Just-Happened">}} feature to provide real-time visibility into problems in the network, such as hardware packet drops due to buffer congestion, incorrect routing, and ACL or layer 1 problems.

 There are also some Mellanox platform-specific {{<link title="Mellanox Debug Tools for SONiC" text="debug tools">}}.